rootisgod/rootisgod/content/posts/2021/2021-11-04-Cheap-and-Accessible-Kubernetes-Clusters-with-KIND.md

 ## YAML File Defined Clusters

 We have a fairly solid setup.
 But one thing that is a problem is that we cannot access the cluster remotely from another machine.
 Thus, it's kinda useless in a pipeline or remote build etc...
-If I want to have Octopus Deploy access this cluster, it currently cannot as it is listening on localhost and a random port (remember ```kubectl cluster-info --context kind-k8s1```.
+If I want to have Octopus Deploy access this cluster, it currently cannot as it is listening on localhost and a random port (remember **kubectl cluster-info --context kind-k8s1**)

 If we want to override some parameters on cluster creation, we can.
 KIND has a kubernetes inspired YAML template format available to us (https://kind.sigs.k8s.io/docs/user/configuration/).
 This means we can create clusters to a known spec and set them up as we want.
 What a great feature!
-So let's delete our original ```k8s1``` cluster and recreate it from a YAML file.
+So let's delete our original **k8s1** cluster and recreate it from a YAML file.
 We will have the cluster exposed on the network with an IP address of the host.
 Let's just assume our host has an IP address of 192.168.1.45, and we'll set the cluster port number as 45001 (see what I did there?).

 **NOTE:** The KIND team say not to expose a cluster outside your local dev machine, but as long as you aren't hosting this in a production scenario I can't really see the harm, but so you know - https://github.com/kubernetes-sigs/kind/issues/873